avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     h.
 Use [7-zip](https://www.7-zip.org/) for password protection of disk-on-key storage or file transfers.
 For file transfers, It has the disadvantage of using shared passwords, and therefore not nearly as secure as _PGP_, but defintely far better than in-the-clear transfers.

+    i.
+Assign an employee to be the security monitor.
+All employees must pass a quick monthly security review from the monitor.

 </details>
 $endif